 Using the Direct Download Links Instead

 That’s where the direct download links (DDL) below come in… They link directly to the same original and authentic program installers stored on Adobe’s servers, but without having to going through any of their intermediary download managers or interfaces.
 And as a side bonus, they will give you backup copies of the offline installers for the Adobe software you use and rely on every day, as well as allow you to download the software on one computer but install on another.

-You can just click on the DDL in your web browser (Chrome, Firefox, Safari, Opera, or IE) to download the applications, or you can use a DLM of your own choosing (installed locally on your machine).
+You can just click on the DDL in your web browser (Chrome, Firefox, Safari, Edge, Opera, or IE) to download the applications, or you can use a DLM of your own choosing (installed locally on your machine).

 We’ve curated a collection of these hidden access points over the years and are providing them for you here: the direct links for current major releases of most Adobe products in dozens of different languages… They are the free trial versions by default, but can be activated to be the full versions by logging in with your Adobe ID for all CC subscriptions and Creative Cloud memberships, or by entering your valid purchased serial number for older perpetual licenses like CS6.
-These links are also useful for downloading an offline backup of your software, burning to disc/DVD, copying to thumb/flash drive, installing on a second computer (or more), maintaining consistency between machines, etc.
+These links are also useful for downloading an offline backup of your software, burning to disc/DVD, copying to thumb/flash USB drive, transferring and installing on a second computer (or more), maintaining consistency between machines, etc.

 Special: Legally download dozens of free Adobe books for a limited time!